-Filipino Adobo Chicken, the national dish of the philippines is the most delicious chicken braised in vinegar, soy sauce and lots of garlic.
+Filipino Chicken Adobo, the national dish of the Philippines is the most delicious chicken braised in vinegar, soy sauce and lots of garlic.

 Filipino Adobo Chicken

-This easy, savory chicken dish has become a staple in my home.
-As it simmers, your kitchen fills with an intoxicatingly sweet and sour aroma that will leave you excited to eat.
+This Filipino Adobo is an easy, savory chicken dish that has become a staple in my home.
+As it simmers, your kitchen fills with a sweet and sour aroma that will leave you excited to eat.
 Not only is it so simple to make, with just 7 ingredients, it’s also incredibly flavorful, and my kids love it!
 More of my favorite, easy-to-make chicken dishes are these Braised Chicken Thighs with Mushrooms and Leeks and Chicken Thighs with Shallots in Red Wine Vinegar.

 My friend Liren of Kitchen Confidante graciously shared her family’s Filipino chicken adobo recipe with me, which I slightly modified to reduce the fat.
 It has since become a staple in my house.
 We serve the adobo chicken over white, fluffy rice to make it a complete meal.